 For prefilter $B1=\infty$ (greater), we verified that, for high SNR, the four synchronizers jitter curves tend to be similar, this is comprehensible since all the synchronizers are digital and have similar noise margin.
-However, for low SNR, the variant asynchronous by both at bit rate with its versions manual (ab-m) and automatic (ab-a) is better than the variant asynchronous by both at quarter bit rate with its versions manual (ab-m/4) and automatic (ab-a/4), this is comprehensible since the variant by both transitions at bit rate has minus states than the variant by both at quarter rate and then, the time to pass from the error state to the correct state is lesser in the 1st case.
+However, for low SNR, the variant asynchronous by both at rate with its versions manual (ab-m) and automatic (ab-a) is better than the variant asynchronous by positive at quarter rate with its versions manual (ap-m/4)and automatic (ap-a/4), this is comprehensible since the variant by both transitions at bit rate has minus states than the variant by positive at quarter bit rate and then, the time to pass from the error state to the correct state is lesser in the 1st case.

-For prefilter $B_2=2.tx(medium)$ , we verified that, it becomes the jitter-SNR curves more similar between themselves.
-For high SNR, it degrades slightly the jitter-SNR curves.
+For prefilter $B_2=2.tx$ (medium), we verified that, it becomes the jitter-SNR curves more similar between themselves.
+For high SNR, it degrades slightly the jitter-snr curves.
 However, for low SNR, it benefits significantly the jitter-SNR curves.